Iotzio-Project/iotzio-dotnet/readme.md

 Install `Iotzio` package using `nuget`.

 ## Usage
-Here is a simple example of how to use the iotzio crate:
+Here is a simple example of how to use the Iotzio nuget package:
 ```
 using Com.Iotzio.Api;